-$$\tan \varphi = \frac{X_L}{R_L} = \frac{X'1}{R'1} = \frac{0.42 \ \Omega/km}{0.19 \ \Omega/km} = 2.21 \qquad \varphi = 65.7^{\circ}$$
+$$\tan \varphi = \frac{X_L}{R_L} = \frac{X'1}{R'1} = \frac{0.42 \ \Omega / km}{0.19 \ \Omega / km} = 2,21 \qquad \varphi = 65.7^{\circ}$$

-In address 1105 the setting Line Angle = 66^{\circ} is entered.
+In address 1105 the setting Line Angle = 66° is entered.

 Address 1211 Distance Angle specifies the angle of inclination of the R sections of the distance protection polygons.
+In devices with MHO characteristic, this angle determines also the inclination of the MHO circles.
 Usually you can also set the line angle here as in address 1105.
-A slightly smaller angle will usually not be disadvantageous.

 The directional values (power, power factor, work and related min., max., mean and setpoint values), calculated in the operational measured values, are usually defined with positive direction towards the protected object.
 This requires that the connection polarity for the entire device was configured accordingly in the Power System Data 1 (compare also "Polarity of Current Transformers", address 201).
-But it is also possible to define by setting the "forward" direction for the protection functions and the positive direction for the power etc. differently, e.g so that the active power flow from the line to the busbar is indicated in the positive sense.
+But it is also possible to define by setting the "forward" direction for the protection functions and the positive direction for the power etc. differently, e.g. so that the active power flow (from the line to the busbar is indicated in the positive sense.
 Set under address 1107 P,Q sign the option reversed.
 If the setting is not reversed (default), the positive direction for the power etc. corresponds to the "forward" direction for the protection functions.

-The reactance value X' of the protected line is entered as reference value x' at address 1110 in Ω /km if the distance unit was set as kilometer (address 236, see Subsection 2.1.3.1 at "Distance Unit"), or at address 1112 in Ω /mile if mile was selected as distance unit.
-The corresponding line length is entered in address 1111 Line Length in kilometres or under address 1113 Line Length in miles.
-After entry of reactance per unit of line length in address 1110 or 1112 or the unit of line length in address 1111 or 1113, the unit of line length is changed in address 236 and the line data must be entered again for the revised distance unit.
+The reactance value X' of the protected line is entered as reference value x' at address 1110 in Ω /km if the distance unit was set as kilometer (address 236, see section 2.1.2.1 at "Distance Unit"), or at address 1112 in Ω /mile if mile was selected as distance unit.
+The corresponding line length is entered in address 1111 Line Length in kilometers or under address 1113 in miles.
+If the distance unit in address 236 is changed after the per unit length impedances in address 1112 or 1111 or the line length in address 1113 or 1110 have been entered, the line data must be entered again for the revised unit of length.

 The capacitance value C' of the protected line is required for compounding in overvoltage protection.
 Without compounding it is of no consequence.
-It is entered as value c1 at address 1114 in μ F/km if the distance unit was set to kilometer (address 236, see Subsection 2.1.3.1 at "Distance Unit"), or at address 1115 in μ F/mile if mile was set as distance unit.
-After entry of capacitance per unit line length in address 1114 or 1115 or the line length in address 1111 or 1113, the unit of line length is changed in address 236 and the line data must be entered again for the revised distance unit.
+It is entered as a reference value c' at address 1114 in μ F/km if set to distance unit kilometres (address 236, see section 2.1.2.1 at "Distance Unit"), or at address 1115 in μ F/mile if mile was set as distance unit.
+If the unit of line length in address 236 is changed, then the relevant line data in the address range from 1110 to 1115 must be re-entered for the revised unit of length.